 Equip your work from home devices with the programs needed to keep your work and information secure.
-Install Anti-malware (Malwarebytes) and Antivirus (Symantec Endpoint) Protection for free to maintain University IT security.
+Install Anti-malware (Malwarebytes) and Antivirus software for free to maintain University IT security.

-You can use Microsoft Office 365 Online by connecting to the Office 365 portal with your University credentials.
+You can use Microsoft 365/Office Online by connecting to the Office 365 portal with your University credentials.
 From there, you can download them onto your machine, if your department participates in the Microsoft Campus Agreement.

 You should speak with your IT and administration groups about any other software or local clients that you use that should be loaded onto the machine that you will be using from home.

 A Virtual Private Network, or VPN, creates a secure and encrypted pathway from your devices to an internet server.
 You will need to use the PittNet VPN (Pulse Secure) to access restricted University resources while off campus.
 Some departmental resources have additional firewall protections that may require Network Connect roles to access them through PittNet VPN.
 These roles need to be requested and approved in advance.
 If you aren’t sure whether a program you use requires extra permissions, contact your departmental IT support or contact the 24/7 IT Help Desk.
 They will let you know how to request access.

 To keep open lines of communication while working remotely, forward your office phone to your cell or home phone when you aren’t on campus.
 If your Multifactor Authentication (Duo) currently calls your office phone for logging in, change your settings so that it contacts another device, such as your cell phone.
 If your cell phone does not have the Duo app installed, download and configure it onto your device.